complight/complight.github.io/docs/documentation/become_phd_student.md

 Make sure to state if you have funding at hand.

 !!!
 Info
-    If the answer is yes, add your resume to your email and send it to [k.aksit@ucl.ac.uk](mailto:k.aksit@ucl.ac.uk).
+    If the answer is yes, add your resume to your email and send it to [kaanaksit@kaanaksit.com](mailto:kaanaksit@kaanaksit.com).

 !!!
 Warning
     If the answer is no, you can be in many other cool places, and please pay attention to finding your research home.